RELATIONSHIP Consent to Treatment &Confidentiality Form

 Benefits and Limitations of Psychotherapy

 Psychotherapy works at an experiential and emotional level.
 While most people find this helpful, there is no guarantee of improvement for every situation.
-You will be asked to consider your beliefs, feelings, perceptions, and behaviors resulting in insights which, at times, may be outside your comfort zone.
+You will be asked to consider your beliefs, feelings, perceptions, and behaviours resulting in insights which, at times, may be outside your comfort zone.

 Like any relationship, a therapeutic one can occasionally have awkward moments.
 I will make mistakes.
 This includes moments where I miss what matters for one or both of you.
 If anything in session doesn’t sit well with you I would encourage you to voice it so we can understand it better together.